Cell (processor): Home cinema

-Toshiba has produced HDTVs using Cell.
-They presented a system to decode 48 standard definition MPEG-2 streams simultaneously on a 1920×1080 screen.
-This can enable a viewer to choose a channel based on dozens of thumbnail videos displayed simultaneously on the screen.
+Toshiba has produced high-definition televisions (HDTVs) using Cell.
+The company presented a system to decode 48 standard definition MPEG-2 streams simultaneously on a 1920x1080 screen.
+This decoding can enable a viewer to choose a channel based on dozens of thumbnail videos displayed simultaneously on the screen.

 Laptop PCs

-Toshiba produced a laptop, Qosmio G55, released in 2008, that contains Cell technology embedded into it.
-Its CPU otherwise is an Intel Core x86-based chip as is common on Toshiba computers.
+Toshiba released the Qosmio G50 laptop in 2008, which contains embedded Cell technology.
+The laptop's CPU is otherwise an Intel Core x86-based chip, as is common in Toshiba computers.

 Supercomputing

-IBM's supercomputer, IBM Roadrunner, was a hybrid of General Purpose x86-64 Opteron as well as Cell processors.
-This system assumed the #1 spot on the June 2008 Top 500 list as the first supercomputer to run at petaFLOPS speeds, having gained a sustained 1.026 petaFLOPS speed using the standard LINPACK benchmark.
-IBM Roadrunner used the PowerXCell 8i version of the Cell processor, manufactured using 65 nm technology and enhanced SPUs that can handle double precision calculations in the 128-bit registers, reaching double precision 102 GFLOPs per chip.
+IBM's supercomputer, IBM Roadrunner, was a hybrid of general-purpose x86-64 Opteron processors and Cell processors.
+This system assumed the No. 1 spot on the June 2008 Top 500 list as the first supercomputer to run at petaFLOPS speeds, having achieved a sustained 1.026 petaFLOPS speed using the standard LINPACK benchmark.
+The IBM Roadrunner used the PowerXCell 8i version of the Cell processor; it was manufactured using 65 nm technology, and it contained enhanced SPUs that could handle double-precision calculations in the 128-bit registers, reaching double-precision 102 GFLOPs per chip.